 Beth O’Brien attended each walk on bicycle, following the route to photograph both the walkers and the spaces they passed through.
 She also photographed each performance, placing the camera on a locked-off tripod and collecting thousands of images with a shutter release cable.
 These images were later sequenced to create slow, still-photo progression videos.

-Shepard and O’Brien have collaborated on a 45 minute performance that includes projection of O’Brien’s videos (see video excerpt with music here), performance of Shepard’s compositions on various instruments, playback of field recordings from outdoor spaces in Brooklyn and reading from text about the project.
+Shepard and O’Brien collaborated on a 45 minute performance that includes projection of O’Brien’s videos, performance of Shepard’s compositions on various instruments, playback of field recordings from outdoor spaces in Brooklyn and reading from text about the project.
 They went on a one week tour in the northeast USA in March of 2014 stopping at the School of the Museum of Fine Arts, Willimantic Records, Cornell University and Middlebury College.
 They’ve also done the performance for at Kunstraum Düsseldorf in Germany, as part of John P. Hastings‘ “Sound Series Brooklyn”, Dan Joseph‘s Musical Ecologies Series in Park Slope, at WORD Bookstore in Greenpoint, Brooklyn, at The Center for New Music in San Francisco and Wesleyan University.

 You can see three of O’Brien’s silent videos that were used in the performance at these links: